DILCISBoard/E-ARK-AIP/index.md

 understand, or render the content - it is a necessary measure if the amount of data exceeds the capacity limitation of long-term storage media.

-## Authenticity of the original submission

-The AIP format recommends a method for storing the original submission separately from any data that is created during SIP-to-AIP conversion and during the life-cycle of the AIP.
-This allows safeguarding the authenticity of the original submission.

-However, it is an implementation decision if the original submission is kept “as is” or if the SIP is adapted during SIP to AIP conversion.
-In line with OAIS, the content of the original SIP does not have to be identical to the version of the submitted data stored as part of the AIP:

-> “An OAIS is not always required to retain the information submitted to it in
-> precisely the same format as in the SIP.
-Indeed, preserving the original
-> information exactly as submitted may not be desirable. [@OAIS2012, p.
-4-52]”

-The AIP format suggests a method for storing information packages so that both, the original submission, and a version in which perservation measures have been applied, can be archived.

 ## Version and generation of an AIP

 Information packages are permanent: more precisely the information they contain